Anna Bu Kliewer

 This one was under the heading Deconstruction Construction.
 It looks as if it’s 3D possibly; made of fabric as I think I can see stitching in places.
 Again she has used a limited palette and I can see the pink from the leaf is also in the background.
 The leaves use curvilinear marks, except for a small section in the front where a V shape has been cut out.

-In this section of the course we have been looking at collage, and under her them of Ephemerals, this and other pictures show collage work.
+In this section of the course we have been looking at collage, and Ephemerals, and other pictures show collage work.
 There is an ancient, possibly Greek vase, which is occluded by a torn piece of magazine.
 The background is black and white but the foreground has some colour.
 I like this picture more than the others.
 I think it explores regular, recogniseable shape and irregular shape and I like the contrast of colours.
 It explores something made with care and precision and something ripped quickly.

 Flynn Cameron Jones